ChalkyBrush/Roshpit-Champions-Hero-RPG/README.md

 ### Updating ability, item or unit definitions

 Do not use npc_abilties_custom or npc_units_custom or npc_items_custom.
-Instead, use the templates found in the root directory.
+Instead, use the templates found in the root directory /builder.
-Go to your root directory in command line and type py roshpit_npc_builder.py to run the builder.
+Go to your root directory in command line and type py rpc_builder.py to run the builder.
 Whenever you save a change to the template, it updates your npc_abilities_custom file.
+Abilities and glyphs go in heroes/{heroname}/npc folders.

+### Localizations ###

+Localizations now use the builder system as well.
+Hero localizations go into heroes/{heroname}/localizations folder.
+A reference must be added to root/builder/{language}.txt so that the builder can inject the hero localizations into the final output.

 please add the following line to your gitignore: game/scripts/npc